astrohart/MFR/MFR.Objects.CommandLine.Validators.Constants.Generators/README.md

 [ValidationFailedReason](#M-MFR-Objects-CommandLine-Validators-Constants-Generators-Factories-GetRootDirectoryValidationFailedMessage-ValidationFailedReason 'MFR.Objects.CommandLine.Validators.Constants.Generators.Factories.GetRootDirectoryValidationFailedMessage.ValidationFailedReason')
 method must first be called and then chained with a call to this one.

-<a name='M-MFR-Objects-CommandLine-Validators-Constants-Generators-GetRootDirectoryValidationFailedMessage-ValidationFailedReason-MFR-Objects-CommandLine-Validators-Constants-RootDirectoryInvalidReason-'></a>
+<a name='M-MFR-Objects-CommandLine-Validators-Constants-Generators-GetRootDirectoryValidationFailedMessage-ForReason-MFR-Objects-CommandLine-Validators-Constants-RootDirectoryInvalidReason-'></a>
-### ValidationFailedReason(reason) `method`
+### ForReason(reason) `method`

 ##### Summary